sap-tutorials/Tutorials/tutorials/btp-app-prepare-btp/btp-app-prepare-btp.md

 Prepare for the next steps by logging on to Cloud Foundry and targeting your space in the account.

-If you don't know whether you're logged on to Cloud Foundry or if you're wondering to which Cloud Foundry org and space are you logged on, you can always use `cf target` in a terminal to find out.
+If you don't know whether you're logged on to Cloud Foundry or if you're wondering to which Cloud Foundry org and space are you logged on, you can always use `cf target` in a command line window to find out.
 If you aren't logged on already, go to your SAP BTP Cockpit by using one of the following links, depending on the landscape you want to deploy to SAP BTP cockpit:

 [https://cockpit.hanatrial.ondemand.com/](https://cockpit.hanatrial.ondemand.com/)

 1. Enter your **Global Account**.
 If you're using a trial account, choose **Go To Your Trial Account**.

 2. Choose **Account Explorer**.